MARA Student Experience

-We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in May 2018.
-Note percentages are rounded and may not always equal 100. (n=8 responses)
+We invite you to browse the statistics pulled from a recent exit survey of graduates who completed the Master of Archives and Records Administration program in December 2018.
+Note percentages are rounded and may not always equal 100. (n=3 responses)

-- 88% said they would recommend our MARA program.
+- 100% said they would recommend our MARA program.
 A recent graduate shared, “I would recommend the MARA program because the teachers are very professional and knowledgeable in teaching the courses and made it very enjoyable.”

-- According to survey respondents, the top five strengths of our MARA program are our curriculum, cost, faculty, flexibility, and online learning environment, and internship program (four-way tie).
+- According to survey respondents, the top strengths of the MARA program are faculty, flexibility, online learning environment, and internship program (four-way tie).

-- 63% completed the MARA program within two years.
+- 66% completed the MARA program within 3.5 years.
 Did you know that you can complete the MARA program at your own pace, choosing the number of courses you want to take each semester?
 You have up to seven years to earn your graduate degree.

 - As an online school, we know the importance of timely technology help.
-When asked about our technology resource center and technology support, 88% of those who used the services were satisfied or felt neutral.
+When asked about our technology resource center and technology support, 100% of those who used the services were satisfied.

 - We help students to become the best job candidate by offering career workshops, a dedicated career blog, job search tips and guidance, access to job listing sites, and one-on-one consultations with our expert career counselor.
-63% of survey respondents took advantage of our school’s career development resources.
-A survey respondent shared, “I feel confident I am ready for any position in the archival industry.”
+The majority of survey respondents took advantage of our school’s career development resources.

 - Advising and student support are top priority at our school.
-The majority of survey respondents contacted their academic advisor throughout their studies and expressed that they were satisfied with the help they received.
+100% of survey respondents contacted their academic advisor throughout their studies and rated their academic advisor as Very Good or Good for support and helpfulness.

 “Our professors are not only certified in the areas in which they teach, but they also have practical experience.” – Dr. Patricia Franks